 If all else fails, I’ve found it helpful to check out the websites for the individual China airlines.
 Nowadays they all have an English version of their site and although it may not always look pretty, at least it can give you an idea of what they’re charging for flights.

 In addition, there are times when you can actually find your flight on one of the above sites and then check to see if it is cheaper on the specific airline website.
 In my experience, it doesn’t happen often, but it’s worth looking!

 Below are links to the English-version websites for the most popular Chinese airlines:

-If you’re looking for more creative ways to save money on China airfare, consider this 5 step process for getting the best price on China flights.
+Finally, since you’re checking out China flights, you might also be interested in this 5 step process for getting the best price on China flights.
 A few of the tips there could save you hundreds of dollars!